Supplier Management Systems

 When purchasing and supplier management are structured properly, the change is immediate and measurable.
 Costs become visible.
 Approvals happen quickly.
 Invoice disputes resolve in minutes rather than days.

-• Spend is visible You can answer "how much have we spent with Supplier X this year?" in seconds, not hours.
+• Spend is visible Total spend with any supplier this year is a few seconds away, not an afternoon of bank statements.
 Category spend, trends, and commitments are all accessible.

 • Invoices match orders Three-way matching catches pricing errors, quantity mismatches, and duplicate invoices before payment.
 You pay for what you ordered and received.